Hi-Nella, New Jersey: Local government

-Hi-Nella is governed under the Borough form of New Jersey municipal government, one of 218 municipalities (of the 564) statewide that use this form, which is the state's most common form of government.
-The governing body is comprised of the Mayor and the six-member Borough Council, with all positions elected at-large on a partisan basis as part of the November general election.
-A Mayor is elected directly by the voters to a four-year term of office.
-The Borough Council is comprised of six members elected to serve three-year terms on a staggered basis, with three seats coming up for election in odd-numbered years in a three-year cycle.
-The Borough form of government used by Hi-Nella is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
+Hi-Nella is governed under the borough form of New Jersey municipal government, one of 218 municipalities (of the 564) statewide that use this form, which is the state's most common form of government.
+The governing body is comprised of the mayor and the six-member borough council, with all positions elected at-large on a partisan basis as part of the November general election.
+A mayor is elected directly by the voters to a four-year term of office.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with three seats coming up for election in odd-numbered years in a three-year cycle.
+The borough form of government used by Hi-Nella is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 As of 2023, the mayor of Hi-Nella is Democrat Michael J. Segeren, whose term of office ends December 31, 2023.
 Members of the Borough Council are Jose A. Class (R, 2024), Cindy McCoy (D, 2023), Kris Muska (I, 2024), Harry Uber (R, 2023) and Robert Wise (D, 2025).

 Federal, state and county representation

 Hi-Nella is located in the 1st Congressional District and is part of New Jersey's 6th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Hi-Nella had been in the 5th state legislative district.